nabab/bbn/README.md

 // Fetches for everything related to the current controller (model, html, js, css) and combines the results into a single object ($ctrl->obj).
 That's the typical function for showing a page
 $ctrl->combo("My page title");

+// Transform all input (get, post, files) data into a single data array
-// Fetches the corresponding model and returns its result as an object.
-Typically used for write operations.
+// Fetches the corresponding model with this data
+// and returns its result as an object.
+// Typically used for write operations.
 $ctrl->action();

 // The second parameter allows the javascript to access the model's data